Consider this—there are people you know that you’ve never met. Yet you’ve shared moments with them, and been touched by them, in a real way.

 What’s the point?

 My point is that, clearly, this story is fiction.
-But I’m a worrier, and when I work myself up into a spot of pointless worrying, I think of this story because it reminds me of an important truth and helps me let go of the worry.
+But I’m a worrier, and when I work myself up into a spot of pointless worrying, I think of this story because it reminds me of an important truth about the human condition and helps me let go of the worry.

-I do this consciously, but most of the time, stories act on us invisibly, helping us remember essential bits of wisdom, reinforcing our values, and influencing our decisions and experience as human beings.
+I do this consciously but most of the time, stories act on us invisibly, helping us remember essential bits of wisdom, reinforcing our values, influencing our decisions and experience as human beings.